walterdavis/inlay/README.md

 To create a virtual page, simply navigate to the URL where you want the page to be.
 A template chooser will appear, allowing you to pick any of the dynamic pages in your site as the template for this new page.
 Click 'Choose...' and you will enter the editing interface as above.

 Once you have saved this choice, the template chooser will not appear again.

+##TODO:

+* Change the template on a virtual page after it has been created
+* Create global data elements (for footers or whatever)